Key Takeaways

 At high volume, the architectural difference becomes clear.

 Rule-based systems scale by adding more conditions.
+Every new edge case means a new rule.
 AI systems scale by learning from more data.
+Every new transaction makes the model smarter.

 Consolidated Side-by-Side Comparison